 Weight management is an integral part of improving pain and function for obese people with OA.
 If you’re obese, losing about 5–10% of your weight has been shown to reduce OA symptoms and improve quality of life.
 It removes the excess load carried by your joints and reduces inflammation in your body.

 Plant-forward eating patterns—such as the Mediterranean diet—have positive effects on OA pain, function, and inflammation markers.
 Foods typically included in these eating patterns (such as whole grains, olive oil, fish, and vegetables) have anti-inflammatory properties that help mediate chronic inflammation.
 As with any eating pattern, taking in excessive amounts of these foods can still contribute to excess body fat since you aren’t able to use all of the energy it provides.

 Scientific evidence is generally mixed when it comes to using dietary supplements marketed for joint health to help manage arthritis pain.
 You should use caution when you take any dietary supplements, especially for Service Members.
-HPRC’s website has an article on dietary ingredients for pain management, and you can visit Operation Supplement Safety (OPSS) for more information.
+You can visit Operation Supplement Safety (OPSS) for more information.